lsst-sims/smtn-002/index.md

 observations from existing telescopes, indicate that the PSF for point sources should be similar to a von Karman profile.
 The details of the profile depend independently on the size of the atmospheric IQ and the hardware IQ.
-The conversion factors are described in the `Document 20160 <http://ls.st/document-20610>_` by Bo Xin and Zeljko Ivezic.
+The conversion factors are described in the [Document 20160](http://ls.st/document-20160) by Bo Xin, George Angeli, and Zeljko Ivezic.

 Because the SNR calculation only depends on the number of pixels contained in the footprint on the focal plane (to determine the sky